Daniel O'Shaughnessy: Brentford

 O'Shaughnessy began the 2015–16 season in the Development Squad and joined National League club Braintree Town on a one-month loan on 22 September 2015.
 His only appearance for the club came later that day as a half time substitute for Sam Habergham during a 2–1 win over Woking.
 Following another spell back with the Brentford Development Squad, O'Shaughnessy joined Danish Superliga club Midtjylland on loan until the end of the 2015–16 season in late January 2016.
-He made one appearance, when he replaced replaced Kian Hansen after 59 minutes of a 4–1 victory over Nordsjælland on the final day of the season.
+He made one appearance, when he replaced Kian Hansen after 59 minutes of a 4–1 victory over Nordsjælland on the final day of the season.
 O'Shaughnessy was released by Brentford in May 2016, after failing to make a first team appearance during his two seasons at Griffin Park.

 Cheltenham Town

 On 12 July 2016, O'Shaughnessy signed a one-year contract with League Two newcomers Cheltenham Town.
 During a 2016–17 season in which the Robins narrowly avoided being relegated straight back into non-League football, he made 36 appearances and scored four goals.
 O'Shaughnessy signed a new one-year contract in June 2017, but he was down the defensive pecking order during the first half of the 2017–18 season and he departed the club on 2 January 2018.
 O'Shaughnessy made 49 appearances and scored four goals during 18 months at Whaddon Road.